Russell Davies

+Early life, family and education

 Davies was born in Barmouth, North Wales.
-He attended Manchester Grammar School, according to his own statement on a November 2010 Brain of Britain programme.
-Also according to the programme, his grandfather was a mole-catcher.
-During his time at MGS (1957–64) he acted in dramatic society productions and was appointed school vice-captain.
+According to him, his grandfather was a mole-catcher.
+He attended Manchester Grammar School.
+During his time at MGS (1957–64), he acted in dramatic society productions and was appointed school vice-captain.

-He gained a scholarship to St John's College, Cambridge, and was awarded a first class degree in Modern and Mediaeval Languages in 1967, but soon abandoned his post-graduate studies in German literature when the opportunity arose to tour with the Cambridge Footlights revue.
+He gained a scholarship to St John's College, Cambridge, and was awarded a first-class degree in Modern and Mediaeval Languages in 1967.
+He soon abandoned his post-graduate studies in German literature when the opportunity arose to tour with the Cambridge Footlights revue.
 During his time in Cambridge, he contributed topical cartoons to the news pages of Varsity, the undergraduate newspaper, under the pseudonym Dai.

+Career

+Early performance

-In 1970, Davies co-starred with fellow Footlights alumni Pete Atkin, Clive James and Julie Covington across three London Weekend Television series.
-The Party's Moving On and What Are You Doing After the Show? were revue-style shows, featuring original music written by Atkin and James along with sketches and commentary.
-Think Twice focused on discussion of the arts between Davies and co-host Clive James.
-He appeared on Atkin's first album Beware of the Beautiful Stranger playing tuba, and also on Covington's first album The Beautiful Changes playing tuba and trumpet.
+In 1970, Davies co-starred with fellow Footlights alumni Pete Atkin, Clive James and Julie Covington across three London Weekend Television series: The Party's Moving On, What Are You Doing After the Show? (both revue-style shows featuring original music by Atkin and James, along with sketches and commentary), and Think Twice, which focused on arts discussion between Davies and co-host Clive James.
+He also appeared as a musician on Atkin's debut album Beware of the Beautiful Stranger (playing tuba) and Covington's debut album The Beautiful Changes (playing tuba and trumpet).

-In 1970, Davies co-starred in the BBC comedy series Don't Ask Us, alongside Richard Stilgoe and Maureen Lipman.
+Also in 1970, Davies co-starred in the BBC comedy series Don't Ask Us alongside Richard Stilgoe and Maureen Lipman.

+Journalism and writing

-He felt limited by his early acting credits, a string of comedy roles offered by his agent.
-To diversify his career, he found fulfilling work as a writer and presenter.
-Davies became a film and television critic for The Observer and The Sunday Times, and contributed features and sports columns for The Daily Telegraph and The Sunday Telegraph, caricatures for The Times Literary Supplement and was a deputy editor of Punch.
-He edited Kenneth Williams's diaries and letters for publication, despite being the target of Williams's acid pen in those same diaries.
-He regularly appeared on television in the 1980s, presenting Saturday Review for BBC2.
+Feeling limited by a string of early comedy acting roles offered by his agent, Davies transitioned into writing and presenting.
+He became a film and television critic for The Observer and The Sunday Times, and contributed features and sports columns for The Daily Telegraph and The Sunday Telegraph.
+He also provided caricatures for The Times Literary Supplement and served as a deputy editor of Punch.

+Davies edited Kenneth Williams's diaries and letters for publication, despite being the frequent target of Williams's sharp criticism in those same diaries.